The Best of Spain: Ultimate 10 Day Spain Itinerary

 Alas, your epic ten day Spain vacation has come to an end!
 You’ll need to get out of Seville.
 Seville’s airport is Seville Airport (SQV), sometimes called San Pablo Airport.
 There are a couple ways you can get from Seville’s city center to SQV.

 - Option 1: Take a bus.
 From any of the available stops (which include the Sevilla-Santa Justa train station), take the urban bus transport line (Line EA) bus from the Seville city center to the Seville airport.
-Tickets are €4 and are paid to the driver on board.
+Tickets are €5 and are paid to the driver on board.
 You can check the timetable and map of the stops here.
+This journey takes 50 minutes to an hour.

 - Option 2: Take a taxi.
-The fare for this 25 minute ride is fixed at €26.
+The fare for this 15 – 35 minute ride is fixed at €26 or €29, depending on the day and time.
 Make sure you get into an official taxi.
 They should accept card, and you can double check this as well as fare before getting in.

 Adjustments to this 10 Day Spain Itinerary